Resistance and Addiction

 Up next: a drink, a woman, a habit.
 Addiction replaces aspiration.
 The quick fix wins out over the long, slow haul.

-We can’t stand to feel the fear, the shame and the self-reproach that we feel, so we obliterate it with an addiction.
-Addiction becomes the evil twin of a calling to service or to art.
+Addiction becomes the evil twin of our calling to service or to art.
 That’s why addicts are so interesting and so boring at the same time.
 They’re interesting because they’re called to something–something new, something unique, something that we, watching, can’t wait to see them bring forth into manifestation.
 At the same time, they’re boring because they never do the work.

 I have a dear friend who’s addicted to love.
 (I can relate to this myself.)
 I’ve known her my whole life and it’s absolutely excruciating to listen to her stories.
 She goes from one intensely romantic, all-consuming affair to the next.
 She is in agony throughout the affair, and it always ends in agony.
-It will not surprise you, I’m sure, when I declare that this woman is one of the most gifted, intelligent, talented people I’ve ever met.
-She’s a piano prodigy–and has been since she was six.
-Her photographs win prizes.
-She’s by far a more gifted writer than I am.
-And she’s a near-world-class athlete; she has swum the Maui-Big Island open-ocean crossing half a dozen times.
+It will not surprise you, I’m sure, when I report that this woman is one of the most gifted, intelligent and talented people I’ve ever met.
+She’s a piano genius.
+Her photography win prizes.
+And she’s a near-world-class athlete; she has swum in the Maui Channel open-ocean race half a dozen times.

-Over the years my friend has developed a philosophy (you could almost call it a religion) about pursing the Sublime through Love that is so complex and so convincing that she can not only talk herself into it, but you or me too if we sit still long enough to listen.
-She is mesmerizing.
-At the same time the experience is bone-numbingly tedious, to watch her transit from one great love to another, with each story playing out exactly the same as the one preceding it and each ending in the same dead end.
+Over the years my friend has developed a philosophy (you could almost call it a religion) about pursing the Sublime through Love that is so complex and so convincing that she can not only talk herself into it, but you or me too if we sit still long enough to listen to it.
+She is absolutely mesmerizing.
+At the same time the experience is bone-numbingly tedious, to watch her transit from one great love to the next, with each story playing out according to the exact same script and each ending in the same dead end.

 My friend knows this is Resistance.
 We’ve talked about it a hundred times.
 She’s running away from her gifts and she knows it.
 But the addiction is too strong.
 She has become identified with it.
-It’s who she is.
+It has become who she is.

 Why is this so boring?
 What exactly does “boring” mean?

 Something that’s boring goes nowhere.
 It travels in a circle.
-It never arrives at its goal..
-The circular nature of addiction is what makes it so tedious.
+It never arrives at its destination.
+The circular nature of addiction is what makes it so excruciating.
 No traction is ever gained, no progress is ever made.
-We’re stuck in the same endlessly-repeating track.
+We’re stuck on the same endlessly-repeating track.
 That’s what makes it like hell.

 The critical point is the link between Resistance and addiction.
-When, for whatever reason, you and I cannot overcome the forces of self-sabotage that block us from following our calling, the next easy step is to seek relief from the pain, the shame and the self-reproach we feel by submerging ourselves in a form of oblivion or willful self-abandonment that falls under the name of addiction.
+When, for whatever reason, you and I cannot overcome the forces of self-sabotage that block us from following our calling, the next easy step is to seek relief from the pain, the shame and the self-reproach we feel by submerging ourselves in a form of substance-induced oblivion or self-abandonment that travels under the name of addiction.